 Real COM mode allows several hosts to have access control over the same NPort 6000.
 The drivers that come with your NPort 6000 control host access by checking the host's IP address.
-Please refer to the Accessible IP List section in Chapter 9, System Management Settings, for more details.
+Refer to the Accessible IP List section in Chapter 10, System Configuration Settings, for more details.